How To Get Featured on Redbubble

 Tag Your Work Well

 We know we talk about this a lot, but tags are one of the most important things to get right.
-And it’s mind-boggling how many artists don’t tag their work at all.
+It’s mind-boggling how many artists don’t tag their work at all.
 Make sure your work is tagged well to multiply your chances of being discovered.
 Aim for about 15 relevant tags and please don’t tag spam.
 Our search team have implemented a bunch of clever things that mean tag spamming can work against you.
+Here’s a comprehensive guide to tagging your work on Redbubble.

 Designed and sold by marinaweishaupt and Valerie Rosen